makorte/employeer-backend/readme.md

 This Project is WIP.
 New features will get implemented on an ongoing basis.
+### REST-API Documentation
+Swagger Documentation for all REST endpoints can be accessed under http://localhost:8081/employeer/rest/v1/swagger-ui

 ## Features
 ### Employees
 Employees can be created, updated, deleted and queried.